List of Homeland characters: Jessica Brody

 Played by Morena Baccarin, Jessica Brody is the wife of Nicholas Brody and mother of Dana and Chris.
 In the eight years her husband is gone and presumed dead, Jessica does not remarry but does engage in a serious relationship with Brody's best friend Mike Faber, which is abruptly ended when Brody returns home.
 The reunited couple struggle with their marriage.
-He resents Jessica's relationship with Mike.
-Jessica, in turn, learns of Brody's affair with Carrie.
-As his behavior becomes increasingly bizarre, Jessica suspects further infidelity.
-When Brody is off on a CIA-sanctioned mission, Jessica and Mike's relationship is rekindled.
+Brody resents Jessica's closeness with Mike, while Jessica, in turn, learns of Brody's affair with Carrie.
+As Brody's behavior becomes increasingly bizarre, Jessica suspects further infidelity.
+While Brody is assisting the CIA, Jessica and Mike's relationship is rekindled.
 Nicholas and Jessica eventually come to a mutual agreement that their marriage cannot continue.
+Brody is later framed for the bombing of the CIA and disappears; Jessica struggles to keep her family together, with Dana attempting suicide and later changing her last name and moving out of the house.